The Recover Tab & RecoverAssist

 You can mount any VHD such as a Hyper-V Virtual Hard Drive or Windows Backup images.
 After mounting the VHD, you will be able to access the files using a local drive letter.

-4. Recover the image backup
+4. Select a system image backup

 When you make your selection on the RecoverAssist menu, RecoverAssist will scan the selected location (local drive, network share or iSCSI target) for image backups.